 SEL curricula are designed for the entire study body in a school.
 What could a comprehensive SEL school program mean for ASD children?
 Increased self and social awareness can influence understanding neurodiversity.
 Students taking responsibility for behavior, including the impact of actions on others could have an impact on bullying, a frequent and devastating problem for ASD children.
 One metric of the success of SEL programs could be a lower rate of reports of bullying.

 Social skills teaching can provide critical tools for ASD children.
-How often does a progress report indicate that a social skill is mastered when the child isn’t doing anything different in class, the lunchroom or on the playground?
-Research shows that teaching social skills in social skills groups needs to be supplemented by coaching for students using these skills in real time situations with peers for learning to be effective.
+How often does a progress report indicate that social skill is mastered when the child isn’t doing anything different in class, the lunchroom, or on the playground?
+Research shows that teaching social skills in social skills groups needs to be supplemented by coaching for students using these skills in real-time situations with peers for learning to be effective.

 IEP objectives and assessments also need to relate to students’ ability to use skills in real situations with peers.
 Ongoing collaboration and feedback among different members of the school team are critical to implementing social learning effectively.
 Teaching methods need to consider the self-esteem of the child and avoid reinforcing a sense of inadequacy.